MidLevel/MLAPI.Relay-Documentation/README.md

 * Receive
 * ReceiveFromHost

+## Features
+* Written in .NET Core for Cross platform
+* Allows you to limit bandwidth (optional)
+* Update checking (optional). _This will check for updates and inform you of new updates._
+* Deploy and forget Auto-update (optional). _The auto update feature allows you to deploy the relay and it will auto update whenever needed._
+* Disable home calling. _The MLAPI will only do connections to external sources for update checking purposes.
+This can be disabled._

 ## Special setup
 The MLAPI.Relay REQUIRES there to be at least ONE reliable channel type.
 If it is plain reliable or has sequencing or fragmenting support does not matter.